docsforadobe/after-effects-scripting-guide/docs/other/viewoptions.md

 #### Description

-When true, checkerboards (transparency grid) is enabled in the current view.
+When `true`, checkerboards (transparency grid) is enabled in the current view.

 #### Type